ARM-software/armnn/README.md

 # Arm NN

+**Arm NN**  is now a legacy project and is no longer actively maintained by Arm.
+As a result, no further updates, including security patches and functional improvements, should be expected, and users should be aware that the project may not be secure against untrusted inputs or hostile environments.
+Accordingly, it is strongly recommended that **Arm NN** only be used in trusted contexts.

 **Arm NN** is the **most performant** machine learning (ML) inference engine for Android and Linux, accelerating ML on **Arm Cortex-A CPUs and Arm Mali GPUs**.
 This ML inference engine is an open source SDK which bridges the gap between existing neural network frameworks and power-efficient Arm IP.